prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 We need to trust binaries used during build.
 If build binaries are not trustworthy, this makes build results less trustworthy.

-<nowiki>#If we have a exe at the top and a lib it depends on, do we call the exe reproducible even if the lib is not reproducible?</nowiki>
+#If we have a exe at the top and a lib it depends on, do we call the exe reproducible even if the lib is not reproducible?

 is trust binary / black&white? no...